chenchuw/Boston-Route-Recommendation/README.md

-# Route Recommendation Application
+# Boston Route Recommendation Application
 Team member: Chuwei Chen, Shuhao Hu, Zhaowen Zhou, Zhaozhong Qi

 ## Boston University SPRG2021 EC504 - Advanced Data Structures - Final Project
-With geographical data and shortest pathfinding algorithms, we created an application that can map out the routing paths between two places in real time.
-For the main idea of this project, diaparte shortest path algorithms has been approached by three different perspectives, they are respectively the classical Dijkstra's, Bell-Ford, and A* algorithms.
+With geographical data and the shortest pathfinding algorithms, we created an application that can map out the routing paths between two places in real-time.
+In this project, three shortest path algorithms were implemented.
+They are respectively the classical Dijkstra's, Bell-Ford, and A* algorithms.
+Two ways of location input are supported in this application, the user can either enter the departure/destination location by latitude/longitude coordinate or simply by name of the locations.

 We used python packet OSMnx (Credit to Geoff Boeing!) for this project.